siggy4711/RepData_PeerAssessment1/PA1_template.md

 ```

 ```
-## [1] 10765
+## [1] 10766
 ```
-'total nr steps' mean and median of original and imputed are the same
+'total nr steps' mean of original and imputed are the same
+'total nr steps' median imputed data a bit higher than original

 ## Are there differences in activity patterns between weekdays and weekends?